Really-Simple-Plugins/wp-consent-level-api/readme.txt

 == Changelog ==
 = 1.0.0 =
 * changed consent_api_setcookie into consent_api_set_cookie for naming consistency with the getcookie method
+* added prefix in javascript set and get methods, to be compatible with PHP cookies, props @phpgeek
+* removed duplicate statistics category, props @phpgeek

 == Upgrade notice ==